1st Edition

 Biography

-Sairam Bhat is a Professor of Law at NLSIU and provides training and advisory to various Government and Non-Governmental entities engaged in Start-Up Incubation and funding, public tender, RTI, Corporate Law compliance, etc. He is a recipient of numerous fellowships including the Fulbright-Nehru Fellowship in 2010 at the University of Georgetown, Washington; the Linnaeus-Palme Academic Exchange Fellow at the Royal Institute of Technology, Stockholm in 2013, and received the 'Young India Environmental Law Fellowship' in 2003.
-His research contributions on various Legal aspects include those published with inter alia Sage Publications, Bloomsbury, and Eastern Book House.
+Sairam Bhat is a Professor of Law at NLSIU and provides training and advisory to various Government and Non-governmental entities engaged in Start-up incubation and funding, public tender, RTI, corporate law compliance, etc. He is a recipient of numerous fellowships including the Fulbright-Nehru Fellowship in 2010 at the University of Georgetown, Washington, and the Linnaeus-Palme Academic Exchange Fellow at the Royal Institute of Technology, Stockholm in 2013, and received the ‘Young India Environmental Law Fellowship’ in 2003.
+His research contributions on various legal aspects include those published with inter alia Sage Publications, Bloomsbury, and Eastern Book House.

-The Centre for Environmental Law, Education, Research, and Advocacy (CEERA), established in 1997, is a leading Research Centre within NLSIU that primarily focuses on research, policy advocacy, and training in environmental law.
-Over the years, CEERA through its’ environmental law database, has undertaken training and capacity-building, and provided consultancy, by effectively networking among all stakeholders towards an environmental law fraternity.
-CEERA is working closely with the UNDP, Ministry of Environment and Forest, National Biodiversity Authority, Ministry of Jal Shakti, ICSSR, and the Department of Justice on various policy research projects.
+The Centre for Environmental Law, Education, Research, and Advocacy (CEERA), established in 1997, is a leading research centre within NLSIU that primarily focuses on research, policy advocacy, and training in environmental law.
+Over the years, CEERA, through its environmental law database, has undertaken training and capacity-building, and provided consultancy, by effectively networking among all stakeholders towards an environmental law fraternity.
+CEERA works closely with the UNDP, Ministry of Environment and Forest, National Biodiversity Authority, Ministry of Jal Shakti, ICSSR, and the Department of Justice on various policy research projects.